top of page

 "The Doukhobors, as they call themselves (“soul-strugglers” or “spirit-wrestlers”), are an Orthodox Protestant society, which appeared for the first time around three centuries ago in Russia, in the Tambov Province...

 "Exiled by the Russian Tsar and relocated to Georgia, the Doukhobors founded ten villages in the Javakheti region.
 Despite the unfavorable climate, they adapted enthusiastically to their new home, forming a community-based orphanage and school with a communal economy.
-They soon became one of the richest communities in the Caucasus.
-During the Soviet regime period, the Gorelovka collective farm produced the second-highest amount of wealth in the entire Soviet Union.
-Their school was built with the help of the great Russian writer Leo Tolstoy and the Doukhobors soon became distinguished by their capacity for hard work as well as a reputation for discipline and honesty.
+They soon became one of the walthiest communities in the Caucasus.
+During the time of the Soviet regime, the Gorelovka collective farm produced the second-highest amount of wealth in the entire Soviet Union.
+Their school was built with the help of the great Russian writer Leo Tolstoy and the Doukhobors soon became distinguished by their capacity for hard work and a reputation for discipline and honesty.

 In their faith, they reject all Orthodox rites of the mass—the cross, the icons, even the priests, as well as church rituals.
-For births, marriages, and deaths, they have their own simple rites.
+Births, marriages, and deaths have their simple rites.
 They claim that God is everywhere and in everything, especially in the human soul—therefore, every person is a temple.

 They regard Javakheti as a holy land and the village of Gorelovka to be the home of all Dukhobors scattered around the world.

-There is the old holy cemetery of Gorelovka, where their original spiritual leader, Lukeria Kalmikova is buried.
-Near here there is also a house of prayer, where on Sundays, dressed in unique national clothes, women sing psalms.
+There is the old holy cemetery of Gorelovka, where their original spiritual leader, Lukeria Kalmikova, is buried.
+Near there, there is also a house of prayer, where on Sundays, dressed in unique national clothes, women sing psalms.

 Here, the new owners of their old houses, unfamiliar with the Doukhobors' culture, have set about destroying and changing the appearance of the village.
 Unique Russian-Ukrainian houses have been destroyed and neglected, and old Russian fireplaces that once served as ovens have been turned into ornaments.
 The Doukhobors now watch sadly how the village of their ancestors has become made over.